Post Election - Moving Forward Together

-- Despite partisan division, what core values do you think Americans fundamentally agree on?
-On issues where goals or values are aligned, what common ground solutions would you like to explore?
+- On issues where goals or values are aligned, what common ground solutions would you like to explore regardless of election results?

 - Where are you experiencing a personal or collective sense of hope?
-Where are you struggling to find hope?
+Where are you feeling concern?

 Reflecting on the Conversation (~15 min)